Language revitalization: Criticism

 John McWhorter has argued that programs to revive indigenous languages will almost never be very effective because of the practical difficulties involved.
 He also argues that the death of a language does not necessarily mean the death of a culture.
-Indigenous expression is still possible even when the original language has disappeared, as with Native American groups and as evidenced by the vitality of black American culture in the United States, among people who speak not Yoruba but English.
-He argues that language death is, ironically, a sign of hitherto isolated peoples migrating and sharing space: “To maintain distinct languages across generations happens only amidst unusually tenacious self-isolation—such as that of the Amish—or brutal segregation”.
+He argues that language death is, ironically, a sign of hitherto isolated peoples migrating and sharing space: "To maintain distinct languages across generations happens only amidst unusually tenacious self-isolation—such as that of the Amish—or brutal segregation".

 Kenan Malik has also argued that it is "irrational" to try to preserve all the world's languages, as language death is natural and in many cases inevitable, even with intervention.
 He proposes that language death improves communication by ensuring more people speak the same language.
 This may benefit the economy and reduce conflict.

 The protection of minority languages from extinction is often not a concern for speakers of the dominant language.
 There is often prejudice and deliberate persecution of minority languages, in order to appropriate the cultural and economic capital of minority groups.
 At other times governments deem that the cost of revitalization programs and creating linguistically diverse materials is too great to take on.